Next-Gen-G9/week-2-algorithms-wearepowerrangers/README.md

 The main structure is already built for you — just follow the `// STUDENT TASK:` comments in the code files.

 ---
+## 💾 How to Save Your Progress with Git

+It's a good practice to save your work after completing each step.
+This creates a checkpoint you can return to if something goes wrong.

+1.  **Create a New Branch**
+    Create your own branch to work on.
+This keeps your changes separate from the main codebase.
+    ```bash
+    # Creates a new branch and switches to it
+    git checkout -b your-name-solutions
+    ```

+2.  **Add & Commit Your Code**
+    After you've made changes (e.g., after finishing a step), you need to save them.
+First, you "stage" them with `git add`, then you "commit" them with a message describing your work.
+    ```bash
+    # Stage all changed files
+    git add .

+    # Save the staged files with a clear message
+    git commit -m "feat: Complete Step 3 - Add and Display Books"
+    ```

+3.  **Push Your Code**
+    Push your branch to the remote repository (like GitHub).
+This uploads your saved commits.
+    ```bash
+    # Upload your branch
+    git push origin your-name-solutions
+    ```
+---

 ## 📂 Step 1: Understand the Project Files